-Caring Dads: Safer Children Evidence, impact and evaluation
+Caring Dads: Safer Children - Evidence, impact and evaluation At a glance

 We've evaluated this service to see if helping fathers to address their violent behaviour can reduce the impact of domestic abuse on children.
 We’ve found promising evidence that Caring Dads: Safer Children can contribute to reducing risks to children.